bnkamalesh/webgo/README.md

  This is a clean implementation, to avoid unnecessary complexity and computation from ServeHTTP()

 2. No more capability of enabling access log on selected routes.
 Access log can either be turned on for all or not.

+3. All middlewares will be moved to a nested folder `middlewares` rather than being the methods of the type middlewares.

+These changes would cause backward incompatibility

-# WebGo v1.6.0
+# WebGo v1.6.1

 A lightweight & simple web framework for Go.
 [GoDoc webgo](https://godoc.org/github.com/bnkamalesh/webgo)

-### Update 18 March 2018 (v1.6.0)
+### Update 18 March 2018 (v1.6.1)
  - Added Trailing slash feature.
 Added a new option `TrailingSlash` boolean to `Route` definition.
 If true, the provided URI pattern will be matched with or without the trailing slash.
 Default is false.

-2. All middlewares will be moved to a nested folder `middlewares` rather than being the methods of the type middlewares.

-These changes would cause backward incompatibility
+ - Minor improvement in `ServeHTTP` method

 ### Requirements